LennaHammer/English/EVP/Notes/wordnotes.md

 - from
 - in
 - on
-- a quarter past three, five to three
+- a quarter past three
+- five to three
 (place)
 - at (place)
 - behind
 - from
 - near (distance)
 (positon)
-- above, below
-- under the tree
 - in, inside
 - on the desk
+- under the tree
+- above, below
 (direction)
+- go to ...
-- look at
+- look at ...
 - for (used)
-- go to ...
 (number,amount)
 - more than
 - above

-- as
-- as well
+- at least

 ### adv 副词

+- well ★

 - again
 - also
   - as well
   - too
   - as well as
-- always
+- always ★
   - never
   - often, sometimes,
 - best
 - most
+- almost
+- nearly

 - early
 - first
+-
 - [try/work +] hard